Why Sleep is So Important in Binge Eating Recovery

-As an example, I am currently working with a patient who presented with sleep disturbances and also had difficulty managing work and life stressors.
-He would finally stop working for the night and he would be exhausted.
-Yet he would want to “stay up and enjoy my only free time of the day.”
+In one such case, observed by an ERC eating disorder specialist, a patient who reported sleep disturbances also had difficulty managing work and life stressors.
+When he finally stopped working for the night, feeling exhausted, he would want to “stay up and enjoy my only free time of the day.”
 He had abandoned many pleasurable activities as they seemed “too hard” when he was fatigued.
-Then, he found he would experience strong cravings for binge eating at night when he was wanting to stay awake and relax.
-He got stuck in a vicious cycle of bingeing at night which further disturbed his sleep and exacerbated the problematic cycle over and over again each day.
+He would then experience strong cravings for binge eating at night when he wanted to stay awake and relax.
+This patient became stuck in a vicious cycle of bingeing at night, which further disturbed his sleep and exacerbated the problematic cycle, causing it to reoccur each day.

 Four ways to get better sleep

-Determine the time that you will go to sleep and wake up each day and stick to these times even if you do not sleep well.
-Choosing to sleep in later on the weekends — to catch up on sleep — will only disrupt your sleep cycle further.
+Determine the time that you will go to sleep and wake up each day.
+Stick to these times, even if you do not sleep well.
+Avoid sleeping later on weekends, as it will only further disrupt your sleep cycle.
 Try to keep sleep and wake times consistent within the hour, even on weekends.

 What if you still can’t sleep?
-If you do have insomnia — even after setting consistent wake and sleep times — go ahead and get out of bed if you have been awake for more than 10 minutes.
-Don’t turn to your phone or the TV (easier said than done, I know).
-Cell phones and TVs have sufficient “light” to keep your brain stimulated and awake even when you are otherwise sleepy.
-Instead of a screen, read a book or magazine in dim lighting until you feel sleepy again.
-When you feel sleepy, return to bed.
+If you do have insomnia — even after setting consistent wake and sleep times — physically get out of bed if you have been awake for more than 10 minutes.
+Don’t turn to your cell phone or the TV; they produce enough “light” to keep your brain stimulated and awake, even when you are otherwise sleepy.
+Instead of a screen, read a book or magazine in dim lighting until you feel sleepy again, then return to bed.
 Repeat if needed.

-Be patient.
-It CAN take time to create good sleep habits and reset your circadian rhythms (body clock).
-Over time, if you are consistent with your good sleep habits, you should have fewer sleepless nights.
+Remember to be patient.
+It can take time to create good sleep habits and reset your circadian rhythms.
+Over time, if you are consistent with sleep habits, you should have fewer sleepless nights.

-Improving your sleep habits is important because it could help to improve your mental health.
-And with 85 percent of binge eaters also struggling with a comorbid mood or anxiety disorder, sleep should be a high priority.
-Focusing on improving the quality of your sleep will lead to less negative affect, more resilience and better coping with life’s stressors.
+Improving your sleep habits can help improve your mental health.
+A recent study found that up to 94% of patients hospitalized for an eating disorder had a co-occurring mood or anxiety disorder, demonstrating how and why sleep should be a high priority .
+Focusing on improving sleep quality will lead to fewer negative effects, more resilience, and better strategies for coping with life’s stressors.

-When attempting to improve their sleep, most people focus on their nighttime routines only.
-What you do in the morning upon awakening is also crucial to improving sleep.
+When attempting to improve sleep, most people only focus on their nighttime routines.
+However, what you do in the morning is also crucial to improving sleep.
 Get out of bed immediately after your alarm wakes you up.
-Even if you are tired from poor sleep the night before, pressing “snooze” will return you to a shallow sleep state that will leave you even less refreshed and feeling worse in the morning and throughout the day.
+Even if you are tired from the night before, pressing “snooze” will return you to a shallow sleep state that will leave you feeling less refreshed, and worse in the morning and throughout the day.

 If you are having trouble changing your sleep and eating habits, professional treatment may be necessary.
-In treatment, your therapist can work with you to evaluate, monitor and modify your sleep and eating habits in the safety and comfort of a treatment setting.
-If you need help finding a treatment center near you, just contact us and we’ll do our best to help.
+In treatment, your therapist can work with you to evaluate, monitor, and modify your sleep and eating habits in the safety and comfort of a treatment setting.

 Prioritize sleep.
-Give yourself the energy to put towards recovery and create a life worth living!
+Give yourself the necessary energy to put toward your recovery and create a life worth living.